oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

 ##### Added network channel for Istio versions v1.10 and later

 _Background_:

 Beginning with Istio version 1.10, Istio's networking behavior was simplified.
-It changed so that the Istio network proxy that runs in each Istio sidecar (the Envoy proxy) no longer redirects network traffic to the current pod's localhost interface, but instead directly forwards it to the network interface associated with the pod's IP.
-This means that the operator does not need to create additional localhost network channels on each WebLogic pod except to enable readiness probe.
+It changed so that the Istio network proxy that runs in each Istio sidecar (the Envoy proxy) no longer redirects network traffic to the current pod's localhost interface, but instead directly forwards it to the network interface associated with the pod's IP address.
+This means that the operator does not need to create additional localhost network channels on each WebLogic pod except to enable the readiness probe.

 To learn more about changes to Istio networking beginning with Istio 1.10, see [Upcoming networking changes in Istio 1.10](https://istio.io/latest/blog/2021/upcoming-networking-changes/).